 Method 1: Talk To The Person Who Setup Your Internet

 I wanted to start with this approach because it can help decrease headaches.
 If possible, get in touch with the person who installed your internet.
 Who knows, it may be your mother, father, girlfriend, boyfriend, wife, spouse, or sibling.
 Most likely, it’s one of your family’s “techies.”

 Method 2: Check Your Router For A Sticker

-This is most likely near the sticker with your wireless password written on it.
-If you come across a sticker that has both a username and a password, check it out.
+This is most likely near the sticker with your wireless properties such as password written on it.
+If you come across a sticker that has both a login username and a password, check it out.
 Don’t give up hope just yet if it doesn’t work or you can’t find a sticker at all.
 We have a few more ideas to explore!

 Method 3: Try The Default Username & Password

 I considered ranking this approach number one, but it requires a little more effort than just asking someone a question.
 As a result, it ranked third on our list.
 Router Passwords is an extremely useful website that lists THOUSANDS of different router types and provides the router’s default usernames and the default passwords for each.